-Upon the completion of this offering, based on the number of shares of our capital stock outstanding as of April 30, 2019, we will have a total of shares of our common stock outstanding.
-Of these outstanding shares, all the shares of common stock sold in this offering, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable, unless purchased by our affiliates.
+As of April 30, 2019, we had a total of 30,672,125 shares of our common stock outstanding.
+The number of shares of common stock outstanding will not change as a result of this offering.
+All the shares of common stock sold in this offering, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable, unless purchased by our affiliates.

 The remaining outstanding shares of our common stock will be deemed "restricted securities" as defined in Rule 144.
 Restricted securities may be sold in the public market only if they are registered or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act, which rules are summarized below.
-In addition, holders of all or substantially all of our equity securities have entered into or will enter into lock-up agreements with the underwriters under which they have agreed, subject to specific exceptions, not to sell any of our stock for at least 180 days following the date of this prospectus, as described below.
-As a result of these agreements, based on the number of shares of our capital stock outstanding as of December 31, 2018, subject to the provisions of Rule 144 or Rule 701, these restricted securities will be available for sale in the public market as follows:
+In addition to the existing lock-up agreements that were executed in connection with our initial public offering, the selling stockholders and each of our directors and officers have entered into lock-up agreements in connection with this offering, on substantially similar terms, which expire 90 days from the date of this prospectus.
+As a result of these agreements, based on the number of shares of our capital stock outstanding as of April 30, 2019, subject to the provisions of Rule 144 or Rule 701, these restricted securities will be available for sale in the public market as follows:

-- beginning on the date of this prospectus, all shares of common stock sold in this offering will be immediately available for sale in the public market; - shares will be eligible for sale on October 1, 2019 in the public market upon the expiration of lock-up agreements entered into in connection with our initial public offering, of which shares are held by persons subject to our insider trading policy and are subject to quarterly "black-out" restrictions on trading until after the start of trading on the third full trading day following the public release of our earnings for the quarterly period ending September 30, 2019; - additional shares will be eligible for sale in the public market 90 days from the date of this prospectus upon the expiration of lock-up agreements entered into in connection with this offering; - the remainder of the shares will be eligible for sale in the public market from time to time thereafter, subject in some cases to the volume and other restrictions of Rule 144, as described below.
+- beginning on the date of this prospectus, 4,200,000 shares of common stock offered hereunder that are held by the selling stockholders in this offering will be eligible for sale in the public market upon the release by J.P.
+Morgan Securities LLC and BofA Securities, Inc., as representatives of the several underwriters of our initial public offering, of the restrictions under the lock-up agreements such selling stockholders entered into in connection with our initial public offering; - beginning on the date of this prospectus, 92,864 shares of common stock held by the existing stockholders that are not participating in this offering will be eligible for sale in the public market upon the release by J.P.
+Morgan Securities LLC and BofA Securities, Inc., as representatives of the several underwriters of our initial public offering, of the restrictions under the lock-up agreements such stockholders entered into in connection with our initial public offering; - 11,036,039 shares will be eligible for sale on October 1, 2019 in the public market upon the expiration of lock-up agreements entered into in connection with our initial public offering: - 8,900,056 additional shares will be eligible for sale in the public market 90 days from the date of this prospectus upon the expiration of lock-up agreements entered into in connection with this offering; - the remainder of the shares will be eligible for sale in the public market from time to time thereafter, subject in some cases to the volume and other restrictions of Rule 144, as described below.